 Summer in Switzerland, as we know, can be blissfully warm.
-However, blissful is probably not the word your pets would use to describe the hot weather that’s on its way.
+However, blissful is probably not the word your pets would use to describe a heat wave.

 Hot weather can be dangerous, and – at times – outright deadly, for our furry friends.
 In this post, we take a look at ways you can protect your dogs from the heat during the summer months.

 - Dogs should always be kept indoors in times of excessive heat.

 - When they’re outside, they should have plenty of shade, and always have fresh, cool water available and easily accessible.

 - It is important to note that a dog kennel or doghouse is not adequate protection from the heat, as these can become little hothouses during warm weather.

 - A dog should never be left alone in a parked car, even for short periods.
 Temperatures can really soar to dangerous levels in a short period of time.

 - Try adding a few ice cubes to your dog’s drinking water to keep it cool for longer.
 This can also be a refreshing treat, and great for dogs to crunch and chew, to stay hydrated and cool.